Family Guide to Denarau Island

 Family-Friendly Island Excursions

 Denarau is the main port for the idyllic tropical islands of the Mamanucas and the Yasawas.
-There are many day tours departing from the marina that are sure to give you and your family a day of fun and adventure.
+There are many day tours departing from the marina that is sure to give you and your family a day of fun and adventure.
 Oolala Cruises offer a family-friendly excursion to snorkelling hotspots, as well as a four-hour stay on Savala Island where kids will be able to play in the sand, kayak, snorkel and more!
+Find out more about Oolala Cruises on Viator and Tripadvisor.
 The tour also includes hotel pick-ups and a buffet lunch.
 Kids will also love the sailing adventure of the Tivua Island cruise with Captain Cook Cruises.
 Get picked up from your hotel and whisked away on the pirate-like sailing ship, with a guided snorkelling tour, glass-bottom boat tour, buffet lunch, cultural entertainment and kava ceremony included.
+More information can be found on Viator and Tripadvisor.
 Finally, South Sea Cruises offers a 9-hour boat trip to Beachcomber Island – a family-friendly excursion with snorkelling, buffet lunch and free time on the island.
+Learn more about South Sea Cruises on Viator and Tripadvisor.

 The ultimate adventure for kids and kids-at-heart awaits in the forests of Nadi, a short drive from Denarau.
-Hotel pick-up is included in ziplining tours with Zip Fiji and Sleeping Giant Zipline Fiji.
+Hotel pick-up is included in ziplining tours with Zip Fiji (more info on Viator and Tripadvisor) and Sleeping Giant Zipline Fiji.
 The experience includes more than just flying on giant ziplines, with waterfalls, caves and magnificent tropical forest to discover on the tours.
 Find out more in our 5 Best Zipline Tours in Fiji.

 Waterpark in Denarau